stemhacks/hourofcode-workshop/README.md

 [Octave](https://octave-online.net/ ) is an incredible tool for mathematics.
 It lets users do complex calculations and make complicated graphs that you couldn't make anywhere else.

-Here is a some sample code you can copy and paste into octave to show you what it can do
+Here is some sample code you can copy and paste into octave to show you what it can do.

 ```
 [x,y]=meshgrid(-0.5:0.1:0.5);